kartoza/sawps/docs/src/user/manual/landing-page.md

 7. **Login**: The `LOGIN` button navigates to the [login form](./login-logout/login-page.md) where registered users can securely access the platform using their credentials.

 8. **Register**: The `REGISTER` button navigates to the [registration form](./register/register-page.md) where new users can register on the platform.
 Becoming a registered user opens up a world of data contribution and exploration.
-8. **Register**: The `REGISTER` button navigates to the [registration form](./register/register-page.md) where new users can register on the platform.
-Becoming a registered user opens up a world of data contribution and exploration.

 ### National Population Trends